snabbco/snabb/src/program/snabbvmx/doc/README.userguide.md

 ### Snabb's packetblaster lwaftr

-`snabb packetblaster` is a built-in Snabb utility which can blast packets to a NIC very fast.
+`snabb packetblaster` is a built-in Snabb utility which can blast packets to a NIC very quickly.
 It features several modes: `synth`, `replay` and `lwaftr`.

-The `lwaftr` mode is specially suited to generate IPv4 and IPv6 packets that match a binding table.
+The `lwaftr` mode is especially suited to generating IPv4 and IPv6 packets that match a binding table.
 Example:

 ```bash